-Category Description On May 10, 2018 unitholders approved converting the RTU Plan to a "fixed plan" from a "rolling plan" whereby the maximum number of Trust Units issuable under the RTU Plan is the aggregate of 2,000,000 and the number of Units issuable to the RTUs outstanding as of March 23, 2018. • The number of Units reserved for issuance to insiders or to any one person under the RTU Plan cannot exceed 5% of the issued and outstanding Units.
-Maximum Allocation The aggregate number of Units issuable from treasury to insiders under the RTU Plan and all other security-based compensation arrangements of the Trust at any time shall not exceed 10% of the issued and outstanding Units.
-During any one-year period, the aggregate number of Units issued from treasury to insiders under the RTU Plan and all other security-based compensation arrangements of the Trust shall not exceed 10% of the issued and outstanding Units. • The aggregate number of Units reserved for issuance to Trustees who are not officers or employees of the Trust shall be limited to the lesser of i) 1% of the issued and outstanding Units, and ii) a per year individual Trustee limit of \$150,000 worth of securities in grant date value.
-The individual Trustee limit was added pursuant to an amendment to the RTU Plan approved by the Board on March 23, 2018.
-Such amendment does not require the approval of unitholders in accordance with the amendment provisions of the RTU Plan described below.
-The RTU Plan provides that, to the extent required by applicable law or by requirements of the TSX, unitholder approval will be required for the following types of amendments to the RTU Plan: increase in the maximum number of Units available for issuance pursuant to the RTU Plan; amendment to the determination of market value under the RTU Plan in respect of an RTU; extension of the latest eligible redemption date of any RTU; modification or amendment to the provision of the RTU Plan in any manner which would permit RTUs, including those previously granted, to be transferable or assignable other than for normal settlement purposes; Amendments addition to the categories of eligible persons under the RTU Plan; removal or amendment to the insider or independent Trustee participation restrictions; or amendment to the amendment procedures in the RTU Plan.
-Unitholder approval for amendments to the RTU Plan are, by contrast, not required in connection with the following types of amendments, which may be made by the Board of Trustees alone, unless and to the extent prohibited by applicable law or by requirement of the TSX: amendment to the vesting provisions; amendment to the termination provisions; amendment to the persons eligible to receive RTUs other than an amendment which would have the potential of broadening or increasing insider participation, or Assignability amendments of a housekeeping nature.
-In no event may the rights or interests of a participant under the RTU Plan be assigned, encumbered, pledged, transferred or alienated in any way, except to the extent that certain rights may pass to a beneficiary or legal representative upon death of participant, by will or by the laws of succession and distribution.
+Category Description Maximum Allocation On May 10, 2018, unitholders approved converting the RTU Plan to a "fixed plan" from a "rolling plan" whereby the maximum number of Trust Units issuable under the RTU Plan is the aggregate of 2,000,000 and the number of Units issuable to the RTUs outstanding as of March 23, 2018.
+The number of Units reserved for issuance to insiders or to any one person under the RTU Plan cannot exceed 5% of the issued and outstanding Units.
+The aggregate number of Units issuable from treasury to insiders under the RTU Plan and all other security-based compensation arrangements of the Trust at any time shall not exceed 10% of the issued and outstanding Units.
+During any one-year period, the aggregate number of Units issued from treasury to insiders under the RTU Plan and all other security-based compensation arrangements of the Trust shall not exceed 10% of the issued and outstanding Units.
+The aggregate number of Units reserved for issuance to Trustees who are not officers or employees of the Trust shall be limited to the lesser of i) 1% of the issued and outstanding Units, and ii) a per year individual Trustee limit of \$150,000 worth of securities in grant date value.
+The RTU Plan provides that, to the extent required by applicable law or by requirements of the TSX, unitholder approval will be required for the following types of amendments to the RTU Plan: increase in the maximum number of Units available for issuance pursuant to the RTU Plan; amendment to the determination of market value under the RTU Plan in respect of an RTU; extension of the latest eligible redemption date of any RTU; modification or amendment to the provision of the RTU Plan in any manner which would permit RTUs, including those previously granted, to be transferable or assignable other than for normal settlement purposes; Amendments addition to the categories of eligible persons under the RTU Plan; removal or amendment to the insider or independent Trustee participation restrictions; or o amendment to the amendment procedures in the RTU Plan.
+Unitholder approval for amendments to the RTU Plan are, by contrast, not required in connection with the following types of amendments, which may be made by the Board of Trustees alone, unless and to the extent prohibited by applicable law or by requirement of the TSX: o amendment to the vesting provisions; amendment to the termination provisions; amendment to the persons eligible to receive RTUs other than an amendment which would have the potential of broadening or increasing insider participation; or amendments of a housekeeping nature.
+Assignability In no event may the rights or interests of a participant under the RTU Plan be assigned, encumbered, pledged, transferred or alienated in any way, except to the extent that certain rights may pass to a beneficiary or legal representative upon death of participant, by will or by the laws of succession and distribution.

-Killam had 351,734 RTUs issued and outstanding as of December 31, 2020 (representing 0.34% of the outstanding Units at December 31, 2020) and 2,276,963 RTUs remain available for grant under the RTU Plan (representing 2.2% of the outstanding Units).
-Killam converted from a rolling plan to a fixed plan in 2018.
+Killam had 359,172 RTUs issued and outstanding as of December 31, 2021 (representing 0.32% of the outstanding Units at December 31, 2021) and 2,207,215 RTUs remain available for grant under the RTU Plan (representing 2.0% of the outstanding Units).